lhcb/glossary/glossary/p.md

 ## Production Request {#PR}

 A request for processing centrally a physics request.
 Production Requests are managed by the LHCb distributed computing team via LHCbDIRAC.
 LHCb users can create production requests via the [LHCbDIRAC Web Portal](https://lhcb-portal-dirac.cern.ch/DIRAC/?view=tabs&theme=Grey&url_state=1|*LHCbDIRAC.ProductionRequestManager.classes.ProductionRequestManager).
-Production Requests are subject to approval by the [PPG](p.html#PPG).
+Production Requests are subject to approval by the [PPG](p.md#PPG).

 ## Productions {#Productions}

-Centrally managed processing, via LHCbDIRAC, of Production Requests (p.html#PR).
+Centrally managed processing, via LHCbDIRAC, of Production Requests (p.md#PR).
 Examples of productions include: MC simulation, Reconstruction, Stripping, Working Group productions.
 A production is a combination of application steps.

+## PS: Preshower Detector {#PS}

+The PS consists of scintillating pads and is placed after the [SPD](s.md#SPD) and before the [ECAL](e.md#ECAL).
+A lead absorber is placed between the SPD and PS.
+The joint purpose of the SPD and PS is to reduce the background for the [L0](l.md#L0) electron trigger.
+The PS helps distinguish between electrons and charged hadrons.

 ## PV: Primary Vertex {#PV}